Memmedud/Thesis-code/syn/README.md

-Directory for synthesis files and scripts
+Directory for synthesis files, scripts and executables

+setup.sh will install the required programs for synthesizing Ibex

+synthesis.sh plugs into the synthesis flow of Ibex to synthesize the design